piotrmurach/tty-progressbar/README.md

 ### 2.9 stop

-In order to immediately stop the bar in the current position and thus prevent any further progress use `stop`:
+In order to immediately stop a bar in the current position and thus prevent any further progress use `stop`:

 ```ruby
 bar.stop